 Scotland is a very popular destination for outdoor activities, with parties arriving from all over the world, so our hostels can tend to be “fully booked” more often than not.

-So it would be wise to book your accommodation ahead of your trip.
-This is highly recommended if you intend visiting more than one place.
+So, this being the case, it would be wise to book your accommodation ahead of your trip.
+This is especially recommended if you intend visiting more than one place.
+For example, if your intention is to be walking the West Highland Way or the Great Glen Way in stages, read these pages for details of the route, and book your hostels in the appropriate stopping points.

-But whatever the reason for your visit, hostels in Scotland offer convenient, cost-effective and decent accommodation, with many choices and beautiful locations.
+But whatever the reason for your visit here, these hostels offer you convenient, cost-effective and decent accommodation, with many choices and beautiful locations.